Ashay Nigam

 They were asking direct questions.

 The system had data.
-It lacked decision structure.
+It lacked decision logic to prioritize what mattered.

 Became the entry point for non-expert reps